teanalab-NACER/NACER/README.md

 Statistical significance of the results is calculated using `calculate_stat_significance.py`.

+## Acknowledgments
+This work is supported by the National Institutes of Health under the award #1R21NR020388-01A1 and by the National Science Foundation under the award #2211897

 ## Citation
 If you find this work useful, please cite our paper: